PREAMBLE AND SUMMARY

 1.2.1.
 Electricity system and decision making process

-Turkey has coal (mostly lignite) and hydro resources for electricity generation.
-The share of domestic resources in electricity generation was 49.65% in 2017.
-Turkey attaches utmost importance to the utilization of the remaining potential, with due regard, to cope with the risks stemming from import dependency.
-Integration of nuclear power plants into the Turkish electricity grid is also being considered as an essential tool to enhance supply security, while strengthening the greenhouse gas (GHG) emission mitigation efforts.
+Türkiye has coal (mostly lignite), natural gas, renewable and hydropower resources for domestic electricity generation (Fig. 1).
+The share of domestic resources for electricity generation was 51.3% in 2021.
+Türkiye attaches utmost importance to the utilization of the remaining potential, with due regard, to cope with the risks stemming from import dependency.
+Integration of nuclear power plants into the Turkish electricity grid is also being considered as an essential tool to enhance supply security, while strengthening greenhouse gas emission mitigation efforts.

 The Electricity Market Law (Law No. 6446) was enacted in 2013 in order to conduct market operating activities in a more effective way.
-In addition, a new corporation, the Energy Markets Operating Corporation (EPIAS), was introduced under the new law.
-A formal electricity wholesale market was created in 2015.
-Since April 2015, EPIAS is the new operator of the wholesale market for electricity which includes the day-ahead market (DAM) and a continuous intraday market since July 2015.
+In addition, a new corporation, the Energy Markets Operating Corporation (EPIAS), was introduced under this new law, creating a formal electricity wholesale market as well.
+Since April 2015, EPIAS is the new operator of the wholesale market for electricity which includes the day-ahead market and a continuous intraday market since July 2015.

 The Turkish transmission network has cross-border lines to the electricity grids of all its neighbouring countries.
-However, Turkey is synchronously connected only to Greece and Bulgaria.
+However, Türkiye is synchronously connected only to Greece and Bulgaria.

 FIG. 1.
-Electricity generation distribution, depending on energy sources (Turkish Electricity Transmission Company, 2016).
+Electricity generation distribution, depending on energy sources (as of the end of 2021).

-The Ministry of Energy and Natural Resources is the main body of the Turkish energy sector and is responsible for the preparation and implementation of energy policies, plans and programmes, in coordination with its dependent and related institutions and other public and private entities.
+The MENR is the main body of the Turkish energy sector and is responsible for the preparation and implementation of energy policies, plans and programmes, in coordination with its dependent and related institutions and other public and private entities.
 The Ministry is responsible for monitoring and taking measures regarding the security of the electricity supply.

-The Electricity Generation Company (EÜAS) is the state owned generation company responsible for the operation of existing power plants owned by the public and for new capacity additions, as well as acting as the last resort, should the market fail to provide sufficient capacity to cover demand.
+The Electricity Generation Company (EUAS) is the state owned generation company responsible for the operation of existing power plants owned by the public.

-The Turkish Electricity Transmission Company (TEIAS) is the transmission system operator and is responsible for planning, installing and operating the transmission grid, for providing system security such that transmission constraints will be minimized, and for preparing generation capacity projection and the 20 Year Long Term Electricity Generation Development Plan.
+The Turkish Electricity Transmission Company (TEIAS) is the transmission system operator and is responsible for planning, installing and operating the transmission grid, for providing system security such that transmission constraints will be minimized.

-Distribution Companies: Twenty-one distribution companies with their own geographical region are all legally unbundled and privatized through transfer of operating rights (TOOR) contracts.
-The ownership of the distribution network asset remains with the state (with TEDAS as holding company)
+Distribution companies: Twenty-one distribution companies with their own geographical region are all legally unbundled and privatized through transfer of operating rights contracts.
+The ownership of the distribution network asset remains with the state (with TETAS as the holding company)